 As a result, I regularly wind up exhausted and a little bit overwhelmed, which forces me to stop.
 This year I wanted to finally get a handle on this rather predictable ‘hamster wheel’ I was on, by creating some balance.

 I wouldn’t go as far to say that I am now sorted (whoever is?) but I’ve definitely learnt some valuable lessons this year regarding balance, which I think might be worth sharing…

 1. Creating margin is vital

 Partway through 2018, I realised that my life was full.
 Before you say it, I know that ‘living life to the full’ is my goal but I had absolutely zero margin.
-Without margin there’s no room for spontaneity, helping someone in need or rest when the going gets tough.
+Without margin there’s no room for spontaneity, helping someone in need or time to rest when the going gets tough.

 I wasn’t feeling overwhelmed, I simply knew that I needed to make some room.
 As a consequence, I decided to hand my notice in at one of the three jobs I was juggling.
 Admittedly, it was a volunteer role but it was one I had been committed to for the previous three years.

 Creating this space back in April, enabled me to say ‘yes’ to something else that has absolutely enhanced my life this year – volunteering as a Crisis Counsellor on a text line.
 Had that email come in when my life was so full, it would have been a ‘no’ and what a shame that would have been.
 Trust your gut people!

 I started to realise the importance of this back in 2016 but there was always an unhealthy side order of guilt to go with it.
 By pushing myself to do it regularly this year, I have truly learnt the value and importance of putting myself first (sometimes) and now understand how key it is to finding balance.